Smog Eating Roads

 Research into the viability of photocatalytic pavements began in Japan in the early 1970s, and has progressed throughout Europe in more recent decades.
 In North America, the commercial use of titanium dioxide (TiO2) to transform asphalt and concrete pavements into pollution-reducing photocatalytic pavements became economically feasible with the introduction of PTI’s A.R.A.-1 Ti® pollution-reducing asphalt rejuvenator using Maltene Replacement Technology (MRT).

 Advancement in this area is continuing today with PTI’s progressive introduction of a variety of TiO2-enhanced pollution-reducing road rejuvenation and preservation products, currently including JOINTBOND Ti® longitudinal joint stabilizer, Litho1000Ti® concrete sealer/hardener, and a titanium-dioxide coating process for concrete resurfacing and other applications.
 Inquiries welcome.

 It has long been known TiO2 creates hydroxyl radicals and superoxides when exposed to UV light, which, as they oxidize, naturally decompose any surrounding atmospheric nitrous dioxides (NO2).
 This photodegradation process transforms these pollution-causing particulates into water-soluble sulfates (nitrates), which are then washed away from the pavement surface when it rains.

-“The combination of pollution-reducing chemistry and maltene replacement pavement rejuvenation will be a game changer for our industry.”Colin Durante, Founder and President, PTI
+“The combination of pollution-reducing chemistry and Maltene Replacement Technology pavement rejuvenation will be a game changer for our industry.”Colin Durante, Founder and President, PTI